Mu2e/Offline/DQMHelpers/README.md

                       persist      : false   # write the _prevN copies
                       persistLive  : false } # write the _last copy
-      liveName    : "h1_channelsLastEwt"     # name for the live window copy }
+      liveName    : "h1_channelsLastEwt"     # name for the live window copy publish     : true                     # hand its copies to the consumer group       : ""                       # collect them under one label }

     { match   : "dtOutOfRangePerFeb"